Code-Institute-Submissions/florencemezino-basic-vits_AprResub/READMEms4.md

 * User account
 - Register and sign in with social media account
-- Follow up : reminder to take the test again to assess possible new needs -Customized recommendation as per health goal focus in profile
+- Follow up : reminder to take the test again to assess possible new needs
+- Customized recommendation as per health goal focus in profile
 - Receive monthly nutritive recipes ideas as per health goals set in profile account
 - Develop a calendar : reminders to take vitamins as per subcription
 - Import blood test result to generate a list of vitamins and supplements recommendations
+- User receives a email after submitting the contact form.
+Not only a notification on screen.

 *  User admin
 - Possibility to add, edit and delete products category, products health goal, products package, products subcription